jundalisay/superb/content/en/maharlika/history/colonialism.md

 description: "Native populations bowed down to colonizers for the sake of peace and development or political power"
 date: 2020-07-10
 image: /photos/medieval/arab.jpg
-btext: Could it be stopped?
-linkb: "/maharlika/history/was-lapu-lapu-tausug"
-linkbtext: "Was-lapu-lapu-tausug?"
-linkf: "/maharlika/governance/principal-orders-kkk"
-linkftext: "Demands of the KKK"
 author: Juan
 icon: /icons/sun.png
 aliases: